tjd1234/cmpt383summer2022/docs/languages/go/interfaceDemo.md

 ```

 `BasicCount` has the same internal implementation as an `int`, but it's *not*
-the same type as an `int`, i.e. `int` and `BasicCount` *cannot* be used
+the same type as `int`, i.e. `int` and `BasicCount` *cannot* be used
 interchangeably.
-Instead, you must explicitly convert between the types, as
+You must explicitly convert between the types, as done in the
-done in the code above.
+code above.

 Note that `incr` and `reset` both use a *pointer* receiver.
 That's so the
 value can be changed in-place.
 If you don't use a pointer, then a copy is made